AXErunners/axerunners.github.io/pages/about.md

 </ul>
 </section>

-AXE core clients are full nodes, upgradeable to Masternodes and the most secure way to access the network.
+<b>AXE</b> core clients are full nodes, upgradeable to <b>Masternodes</b> and the most secure way to access the network.
 Full node client downloads a complete copy of the blockchain and participating in transactions verification.
 Thin clients using SPV protocol to communicate with full nodes and perform operations without downloading a full copy of the blockchain.<br />

 <h2>Specifications</h2>
 * algorithm: X11